Smartphone OEMs like Xiaomi can include any type of feature they want to include. These companies add

 Many devices have some exact same features including things such as safe mode, fastboot/bootloader mode, adaptive brightness, taking a screenshot and much more.
-Still, companies try to distinguish themselves from the competition with the software and the Redmi Note 7 is no different.
+Still, companies try to distinguish themselves from the competition with the software and the Redmi Note 7 or Note 7 Pro isn’t any different.

 Here I’m going to be showing you the traditional way to take a screenshot.
 And then I will show you what Xiaomi has added to MIUI that gives the users additional options.